Nishtha Langer

 About

 Nishtha Langer is an Associate Professor of Business Analytics (with tenure) at the Lally School of ManagementRensselaer Polytechnic Institute.
 She also holds a joint appointment as the Associate Professor of Economics at the School of Humanities and Social Sciences at RPI.
-She teaches graduate and undergraduate students on aligning the firms' Information Technology (IT) strategy and business strategies for sustained competitive advantage, exploring new markets, and enabling grounded management and economic principles through the use of IT and Business Analytics.
+While at RPI, she teaches graduate and undergraduate students on aligning the firms' Information Technology (IT) strategy and business strategies for sustained competitive advantage, exploring new markets, and enabling grounded management and economic principles through the use of IT and Business Analytics.

 IT’s organizational and societal impact is multi-disciplinary and wide ranging.
 Dr. Langer is deeply influenced by the inter-disciplinary research ethic of Herb Simon in "following the problem" in analyzing the value of key IT investments and resources.
 Her research benefits from her rigorous academic training at Carnegie Mellon University combined with over 5 years of IT experience in India and USA.
 Using theory and techniques from different disciplines such as economics, operations management, marketing, analytics, and organizational behavior, she is interested in empirically analyzing how firms can use their IT capital and IT human capital most effectively.
 More recently, her research examines the biases in IT labor markets and the societal and business value of social media platforms such as Twitter.